gabriel-quina/badc/readme.md

 Case 2) You change sources, customize them, improve them, make bug fixes:

-    * 2.a) You keep your changes with exactly same Non-copileft licence: Replace "JG10r_Dutertre" with your name or company name on avobe licence and replace software name and version to the name you like different to "BADC 1.0".
+    * 2.a) You keep your changes with exactly same Non-copileft licence: Replace "JG10r_Dutertre" with your name or company name on above licence and replace software name and version to the name you like different to "BADC 1.0".

     * 2.b) You like to make your changes meet GNU licence: Usually this means you will add